-WiseTech Global (WTC) - we remain underweight the leading developer of software solutions for the logistics industry with a preference for other names in the technology sector given WTC's demanding valuation of 11.7.7 times FY24 forward P/E. We believe WTC have and are continuing to build an exceptional product in CargoWise which should continue to attract and retain large freight forwarders.
+WiseTech Global (WTC) - we remain underweight the leading developer of software solutions for the logistics industry with a preference for other names in the technology sector given WTC's demanding valuation of 116.6-times FY24 forward P/E. We believe WTC have and are continuing to build an exceptional product in CargoWise which should continue to attract and retain large freight forwarders.

-REA Group (REA) - we hold an underweight position to Australia's largest online residential real estate platform business, and instead gain indirect preferred exposure to the online real estate segment via Domain Holdings (DHG) through the portfolio's position in Nine Entertainment (NEC) (which owns 60% of DHG).
-REA trades on a multiple of 55.6-times FY24 P/E and we see superior risk adjusted returns in other high-growth online businesses such as Carsales.com (CAR) which trades on 40.2-times FY24 P/E.
+REA Group (REA) - we hold an underweight position in Australia's largest online residential real estate platform business, and instead gain indirect exposure to the online real estate segment via Domain Holdings (DHG) through the portfolios position in Nine Entertainment (NEC) (which owns 60% of DHG).
+REA trades on a multiple of 53.8-times FY24 P/E and we see superior risk adjusted returns in other high-growth online businesses such as Carsales.com (CAR) which trades on 39.2-times FY24 P/E.

-Ampol (ALD) - we retain an underweight position in ALD, reflecting our view that F&I and Lytton are overearning versus long-run averages while Future Energy remains a drag.
-While ALD appears to be navigating the structural issues in Convenience (tobacco, declining fuel volumes), the long-term nature of the format remains uncertain even amid a long-dated energy transition with limited impact to date.
-With the company trading on a FY24 earnings multiple of 12.9-times and a 5.8% dividend yield we believe better opportunities can be found elsewhere.
+Ampol (ALD) - we retain an underweight position in ALD, reflecting our view that F&I and Lytton are overearning vs longrun averages while Future Energy remains a drag.
+While ALD appear to be navigating the structural issues in Convenience (tobacco, declining fuel volumes), the long-term nature of the format remains uncertain even amid a long-dated energy transition with limited impact to date.
+With the company trading on a FY25 earnings multiple of 14.4-times and a 5.5% dividend yield we believe better opportunities can be found elsewhere.